Traverse-Research/ogawa-rs/README.md

 [![Banner](banner.png)](https://traverseresearch.nl)

 This is a work in progress crate for loading Ogawa Alembic Cache files in Rust.
-It currently only supports basic parsing of file and partially reading curves schemas.
+It currently only supports basic parsing of files and partially reading curves schemas.

 ### License